Sample Poultry Farming Business Plan Template

 • marketing and distribution of table eggs

-• production of poultry farm equipment like drinkers, feeders, debeakers, etc.
+• the output of poultry farm equipment like drinkers, feeders, debeakers, etc.

 • sales of poultry vaccines, drugs, feeds, and supplements